pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

+#### Custom `enum` - robust approach
-The third approach, which is the most robust and type-safe way to aggregate these different errors would be to build our own custom error type using an enum:
+The third approach, which is the most robust and type-safe way to aggregate these different errors, would be to build our own custom error type using an enum:

 ```rust
 use std::num::ParseIntError;